zzzunes/JapaneseResources/README.md

 The best way is consuming lots of media you enjoy, even if you can't understand it completely.
 If there's nothing particular that strikes your interest, I would recommend starting with something like: https://learnjapanesepod.com/

+Additionally, Japanese Pod 101 occasionally has some helpful videos. https://www.youtube.com/watch?v=66P5_R37vek would be a good one to start with!

 # Speaking
 I'll practice with you!